 Fire Blanket vs. Mylar Survival Blanket

-These survival blankets might withstand heat up to 260°C, but they are made of an extremely flammable fiber.
+Mylar survival blankets might withstand heat up to 260°C, but they are made of an extremely flammable fiber.
 Just one spark can immediately catch the blanket on fire.
-Hence, it is not an effective fire blanket alternative and should be avoided in fire emergencies at all costs.
+Hence, it is not an effective fire blanket alternative and should be avoided at all costs.

 Fire blankets and fire extinguishers are among the most effective fire safety equipment that every building and property should have.
 However, if you can’t get to your blankets or extinguishers, it will serve you well to remember some fire blanket alternatives.
 Quick thinking and action will allow you to stop the fire in its initial phase and can help you save lives.